wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/step-by-step-installation/index.rst

 Step-by-step installation
 =========================

 The following sections provide information about how to install each involved component.
-During the Open Distro for Elasticsearch cluster installation, the certificates necessary to securitize the communication will be created, so it is recommended to start by installing Open Distro for Elasticsearch.
+During the Open Distro for Elasticsearch cluster installation, the certificates necessary to secure the communication will be created, so it is recommended to start by installing Open Distro for Elasticsearch.

 Every component described below can be installed in a dedicated host, except Open Distro for Kibana, that can be installed either in a dedicated host or along with Open Distro for Elasticsearch.